How To Fix Magnetic Resistance On Exercise Bike

 Q: What is magnetic resistance on an exercise bike?

 A: Magnetic resistance on an exercise bike is a type of resistance system that uses magnets to create resistance for the pedals.
-It typically involves a flywheel with magnets and a set of metal plates, and the resistance can be adjusted by changing the distance between the magnets and the plates.

 Q: How do I know if the magnetic resistance on my exercise bike is not working?